dzf0023/dzf0023.github.io/_pages/about.md

 Hello, my name is Dongji Feng, I am a Computer Science tenure-track assistant professor at Gustavus Adolphus College.
 I finished my Ph.D. at BDI lab under the supervision of [Dr.Santu](https://karmake2.github.io/).
 My research interests include Natural Language Generation, Large Language Models, Information Retrieval, and corresponding evaluation metrics.
 I am also interested in Game Design and STEM education.
 Before I joined BDI lab, I worked with [Dr.Thomas](https://eng.auburn.edu/directory/jnt0020) on research exploring the development of computational algorithmic thinking, during which I served as Entrepreneur lead for an education start-up funded by the [NSF I-Corp](https://new.nsf.gov/funding/initiatives/i-corps).
 During my Ph.D., I also served as Teaching Assistant for undergraduate/graduate-level Computer Science courses, such as [Graduate Level: Information Retrieval, Machine Learning, Computer Game Design & Development] and [undergraduate level: Intro to Algorithm, Cloud Computing].
+I am a member of [FinAI community](https://www.thefin.ai/)

+Currently, I am establishing the first AI Lab at Gustavus (still deciding on the name) and actively mentoring four undergraduate students in research.
+Additionally, I serve as the academic advisor for nine undergraduate students.
+Outside of work, I enjoy sports, music, and reading.
+I also serve as the advisor for the Frisbee Club and play soccer with the Gustavus Soccer Club!

 News